LesiaChaban/gdk-oci-oke-workshop/06-build-run-native/build-run-native.md

 	</copy>
 	```

-   It can take approximately 7-8 minutes to generate the native executable.
+   It can take approximately 6-7 minutes to generate the native executable.

-## Task 2: Push the microservice container image to the OCI Registry
+## Task 2: Push the container image to the OCIR Repository

-1. From the same terminal in VS Code run `docker login` to log in Container Registry.
+1. From the same terminal in VS Code, run `docker login` to log in to OCIR.

 	``` bash
 	<copy>